SimilisTools/plataforma-pensa-website/README.md

 # plataforma-pensa-website
 Repository for storing configuration of Plataforforma Pensa website

-* Parameters are stored in plataforma-pensa.sh script.
+It uses Docker as build and deployment platform.
+MediaWiki is used as base CMS.

-* A MariaDB and a NGINX based PHP images are created.
+You can start by using one of the following scripts:
-* sh plataforma-pensa.sh for starting the process.
+* plataforma.sh ( to use first time.
+A MariaDB and a NGINX based PHP Docker images are created. )
-* Finally, run: docker run -p PORT:80 --name plataforma-pensa -d plataforma-pensa (where PORT number to be used in the host)
+* plataforma-start.sh ( to use once images are already built )

 ## TODO

-Ldap auto-configuration
+* LDAP auto-configuration